INITIATIVES

 GENETICS

-JBHP Research Associate Kate Levasseur continues to describe the fine-scale genetic structure of hawksbills nesting at Jumby Bay and surrounding beaches of Antigua and Barbuda.
-One of the most interesting findings of this research is the close relatedness of many Jumby nesters: Kate has identified over 40 mother-daughter pairs, providing evidence of natal-homing to a 1000-meter nesting site.
-She has also found that the hawksbills nesting on Barbuda are genetically different than those nesting on Antigua, showing that nesting stock structure can exists on a scale as small as 50 km in the eastern Caribbean.
+One of the most interesting findings of this research is the close relatedness of many nesting females at Jumby Bay: Kate has identified over 40 mother-daughter pairs, providing exciting evidence of natal-homing to a relatively small, 1000-meter nesting site.
+She has also found that the hawksbills nesting on Barbuda are genetically different than those nesting on Antigua, showing that genetic differences between nesting "stocks" can exist on a scale as small as 50 km in the eastern Caribbean.

 STABLE ISOTOPES